SCO–Linux disputes: Timeline and major cases

-In cases, SCO publicly implied that a number of other parties have committed copyright infringement, including not only Linux developers, but also Linux users.
+In multiple initial court filings, SCO publicly implied that a number of other parties have committed copyright infringement, including not only Linux developers, but also Linux users.

 UNIX SVRx

-SCO's claims are derived from several contracts that may have transferred UNIX System V Release 4 intellectual property assets.
+SCO's claims were derived from several contracts that SCO asserted transferred UNIX System V Release 4 intellectual property assets.
 The UNIX IP rights originated with Unix System Laboratories (USL), a division of AT&T. In 1993, USL sold all UNIX rights and assets to Novell, including copyrights, trademarks, and active licensing contracts.
 Some of these rights and assets, plus additional assets derived from Novell's development work, were then sold to the Santa Cruz Operation in 1995.
 The Santa Cruz Operation had developed and was selling a PC-based UNIX until 2000, when it then resold its UNIX assets to Caldera Systems, which later reorganized into Caldera International and changed its name to SCO Group.

-Through this chain of sales, SCO claims to be the "owner of UNIX".
-The validity of these claims is hotly contested by others.
-SCO claims copyright to all UNIX code developed by USL, referred to as SVRx, and licensing contracts originating with AT&T, saying that these are inherited through the same chain of sales.
-The primary document SCO presents as evidence of these claims is the "Asset Purchase Agreement", defining the sale between Novell and the Santa Cruz Operation.
-SCO says that this includes all copyrights to the UNIX code base and contractual rights to the licensing base.
-The other parties disagree.
+Through this chain of sales, SCO claimed to be the "owner of UNIX".
+The validity of the claims was immediately and hotly contested by others.
+SCO claimed copyright to all UNIX code developed by USL, referred to as SVRx, and licensing contracts originating with AT&T, saying that those were inherited through the same chain of sales.
+The primary document SCO presented as evidence of these claims was the "Asset Purchase Agreement", defining the sale between Novell and the Santa Cruz Operation.
+SCO claimed that the sale included all copyrights to the UNIX code base and contractual rights to the licensing base.
+The other parties disagreed.